01

 This wasn't a project I could hand off to a developer or outsource to a content team.
 It required holding design, content strategy, and technical implementation together simultaneously — which meant leading it end to end myself.

-Conducted a full content audit across the HR Hub knowledge base — cataloguing structural patterns, accessibility failures, and the range of article types in use.
-This formed the evidence base for the design system scope.
+Full content audit across the HR Hub knowledge base — cataloguing structural patterns, accessibility failures, and the range of article types in use.

 Output: Typology of 12 distinct article patterns, accessibility failure report, priority matrix for component development.

-Designed and built a 29-component library in pure HTML/CSS — no JavaScript — constrained by the Amaze plugin environment.
-Every component built to WCAG 2.2 AA from the ground up, including interactive elements like modal guided tours and step-by-step navigation.
+29-component library in pure HTML/CSS — no JavaScript — constrained by the Amaze plugin environment.
+Every component built to WCAG 2.2 AA from the ground up.

 Constraint: Zero JavaScript.
 All interactivity achieved through CSS-only techniques — checkbox hacks for modals, :target selectors for navigation, focus states for guided tours.

-Built the agent to accept source documents — policy PDFs, Word docs, legacy HTML — and produce structured, component-based knowledge articles ready for ServiceNow.
-Tested across a range of real HR content types including payslip guidance, annual leave policy, and onboarding materials.
+Agent accepts source documents — policy PDFs, Word docs, legacy HTML — and produces structured, component-based knowledge articles ready for ServiceNow.

-Key behaviour: The agent selects components intelligently based on content type — using step-by-step guides for processes, info banners for important notices, and series indicators for multi-part content.
+Key behaviour: Intelligent component selection — step-by-step guides for processes, info banners for important notices, series indicators for multi-part content.

-Presented the KB Article Builder Agent to Barclays' broader UX community — framing it not just as a productivity tool, but as a model for how AI and design systems can work together to raise quality at scale without increasing headcount.
+Presented to Barclays' broader UX community — framing it as a model for how AI and design systems can work together to raise quality at scale without increasing headcount.

-Reception: Very positive — generated significant interest and follow-up conversations across multiple teams about applying the same approach to other content workflows.
+Reception: Very positive — generated significant interest and follow-up conversations across multiple teams.

 The Design System

-Every component was constrained by the ServiceNow/Amaze plugin environment — no external scripts, no JavaScript, no third-party dependencies.
-Accessibility and interactivity had to be achieved entirely through semantic HTML and CSS.
+Every component constrained by the ServiceNow/Amaze plugin environment — no external scripts, no JavaScript, no third-party dependencies.
+Accessibility and interactivity achieved entirely through semantic HTML and CSS.

 📋